 Now, enter the world of PingPlotter.

-Like we already mentioned, it is a tool that combines the features of ping and traceroute (along with other features) in a nice interface.
+Like we already mentioned, it is a tool that combines the features of ping and traceroute (along with other features) in a nice interface and is a great ping monitor for your devices.
 It is supported on Windows OS, macOS, and iOS.

 PingPlotter comes in three different editions: